springbov/dndsrd5.2_markdown/src/03_Classes/08_Ranger.md

 | 18    | +6                | Feral Senses                                   | 6             | 14              | 4 | 3 | 3 | 3 | 1 |
 | 19    | +6                | Epic Boon                                      | 6             | 15              | 4 | 3 | 3 | 3 | 2 |
 | 20    | +6                | Foe Slayer                                     | 6             | 15              | 4 | 3 | 3 | 3 | 2 |

-### Ranger Class Features

-As a Ranger, you gain the following class features when you reach the specified Ranger levels.
-These features are listed in the Ranger Features table.

 #### Level 1: Spellcasting